Social Media Crisis Management 101 for Businesses

 – Not at fault: If the instance in question is a crisis brought on by outside forces and the company is not at fault, an apology for the inconveniences the customers may have faced is appropriate.
 Beyond that, additional effort on behalf of the company to support customers during a difficult time goes a long way.

-– Somewhere in between: The final situation is a gray zone where the company is one of several players at fault, or could have done more to prevent damage.
+– Somewhere in between: The final situation is a gray zone where the company is one of several players at fault or could have done more to prevent damage.
 This zone is a precarious one where many companies fail to accurately assess their involvement – or perceived involvement – and mishandle the crisis.
 It’s important to accept responsibility for what was actually done and respond with compassion and action, whether it was 5% or 99% the business’ fault.

 Rebound Campaigns: